 Not everyone needs help with their finances, but for those who do, having a CFP in your corner can be invaluable.
 If you aren't sure how to organize your finances, navigate investing or balance your financial priorities, a CFP can help.
 Bound by their fiduciary duty, CFPs have to put their clients’ needs first regardless of their fee structure (though it’s always a good idea to ask any advisor, CFP or not, what their fee structure is, and to work with a fee-only advisor if possible).” –NerdWallet

 Other ideas include using a financial advisor with an hourly rate for a retirement-planning session, or hiring a CPA (Certified Public Accountant) if your taxes are complicated.
-If paying for assistance is a stretch, ask around for free resources in your area, search the IRS for free tax help near you, and your public library is a fantastic resource.
+If paying for assistance is a stretch (and some would argue unnecessary), ask around for free resources in your area, search the IRS for free tax help near you, and your public library is a fantastic resource.

 27. Find Someone Who Speaks to You

 You can have some fun with this one...
 Maybe Mr. Money Mustache’s promise of “financial freedom through badassity” is the kind of attitude you need to make money-management interesting.
 After all, the guy retired in his 30s!
 If financial independence and retiring early (aka FIRE) sounds good to you, Mad Fientist is for you; don’t miss his free FI spreadsheets and podcast.

 Tune in to Paychecks & Balances for “down-to-earth and relatable approach to personal finance and career advice” – and who wouldn’t trust a man named Rich Jones with money matters?